crond-jaist/cytrone/README.md

 ## Prerequisites

-The following steps must be carried out _before_ using CyTrONE:
+If manual setup is prefered, such as in the case of employing multiple hosts, the following steps must be carried out _before_ using CyTrONE:
 * Install the **Moodle** LMS on the host used as training content server by referring to the relevant documentation for details: https://moodle.org/